Why your CAT preparation plans are failing ?

 It's June already and with 6 months left for the D-day, if you are still struggling to finalize your preparation strategy or to enjoy your preparation hours, it is high time to sort out the gaps.
 In this note, I will try to share some of my thoughts in this regard.
 This won't be about How to prepare for CAT in 6 months, but mostly about why you didn't prepare for CAT till now.
-(As usual, ignore the grammar mistakes :slight_smile:)
+(As usual, ignore the grammar mistakes :) )

 Don't get addicted to planning, you already know what needs to be done

 There is a lot of demand for CAT preparation strategies that our prep forums are flooded with them, guiding and misguiding aspirants (some with very useful tips and many of them with just toppers boasting).
 Many CAT aspirants use these articles to reassure themselves to continue their evil plan to loiter time like - I agree I did nothing useful till now but look at this IIM A guy.
 He cracked CAT in just 3 months.. means I can also do it in 3 months.
 Wrong!
 The person who wrote the article will have a completely different set of strengths and weakness compared to yours.
 Sooner or later, you will find other articles which says CAT syllabus can be done in 2 months, 50 days, 1 month, 1 week and finally from someone who cracked it without any preparation at all.
 Most of you, who are preparing for CAT, already knows what needs to be done to crack the exam and trust me when I say, that's all it needs.
 There is no magic tricks here.
-Finish your theory, Practice from a good source and take the mocks.
+Finish your theory, Solve good number of questions and take the mocks.
 Done!

 Build a purpose (No, not the philosophical one)